grian32/beta-mod/docs/docs/new-features/item-enhancements/related_additions.md

 ### Uses

-Resin has a variety of uses, detailed below.
+Resin has a variety of uses, one of them is upgrading an axe from Resin Harvest I to Resin Harvest II, the rest are detailed below.

 #### Resin Block

-A purely decorative block
+A decorative block that is also used to upgrade an axe from Resin Harvest II to Resin Harvest III

 [TODO RECIPE]